 There are so many fraudulent brokers in the region who are promoting forex as a get-rich-quick scheme, even though trading forex & CFDs using leverage is very risky.
 Avoid any such brokers which offer promotions & promote forex as a way to get rich.

 Make sure you verify that your broker is reputed, safe & well regulated.
-Check the tier-1 regulators the broker is regulated with.
+Check the tier-1 regulators the broker is regulated by.

 Here is how you can do this using XM as an example (you can follow these steps using other brokers too).